ionos-cloud/knife-ionos-cloud/README.md

 ## Getting Started

-Before you begin you will need to have [signed-up](https://www.profitbricks.com/signup/) for a ProfitBricks account.
-The credentials you establish during sign-up will be used to authenticate against the [ProfitBricks Cloud API](https://devops.profitbricks.com/api/).
+Before you begin you will need to have [signed-up](https://www.ionos.com/enterprise-cloud/signup) for a Ionoscloud account.
+The credentials you establish during sign-up will be used to authenticate against the [Ionoscloud Cloud API](https://devops.ionos.com/api/).

 ## Installation

-The `knife-profitbricks` plugin can be installed as a gem:
+The `knife-ionoscloud` plugin can be installed as a gem:

-    $ gem install knife-profitbricks
+    $ gem install knife-ionoscloud

 Or the plugin can be installed by adding the following line to your application's Gemfile:

-    gem 'knife-profitbricks'
+    gem 'knife-ionoscloud'

 And then execute: